puhsh/puhsh/CONTRIBUTING.md

 Puhsh contributions follow the traditional open source process.

 1. Fork the repo (even if it is for small changes but exceptions can be made)
 2. Make the code changes / write your specs.
+Make sure you tie all your commits to the issue / task you are working on.
 3. Submit a pull request.
 4. Participate in the code review process / make changes / wait for someone else to merge your changes.